webqit/oohtml/explainer.md

 });
 ```

-#### Scope Selectors – (Coming soon to the CHTML at Web-Native)
+#### Scope-Based Selectors – (Coming soon to the CHTML at Web-Native)

 With the introduction of Scoped HTML, a few backwards-compatible changes will now be neccessary:

-+ The regular ID selector `#` should now respect scope boudaries.
++ The regular ID selector `#` can be made to respect scope boudaries.
-+ The forward slash `/` should be used to denote a scope boundary.
-Now, deeply-scoped IDs may even be queried from the global scope using the path notation: `#continents / #europe / #about`.
++ The forward slash `/` can be used to denote a scope boundary.
+Querying deeply-scoped IDs would now look like: `#continents / #europe / #about`.
-+ Two new query selectors (`scopeSelector()` and `scopeSelectorAll()`) should now be created, or the regular `querySelector()` and `querySelectorAll()` DOM methods can be upgraded to support Scope Selectors.
++ Two new query selectors (`scopeSelector()` and `scopeSelectorAll()`) would now be created, or the regular `querySelector()` and `querySelectorAll()` DOM methods can be upgraded to support scope boudaries.
-+ URL fragment identifiers should now be path-based to reference an element deep in the scope hierarchy.
-(Discussions are already underway [here](https://github.com/whatwg/html/issues/3509), and probabbly elswhere too, to reform fragment identifiers; this becomes a good time to bake-in path notation.)
++ URL fragment identifiers would now need to be path-based to reference an element deep in the scope hierarchy.
+(We find that discussions are already underway [here](https://github.com/whatwg/html/issues/3509), and probabbly elswhere too, to reform the nature of fragment identifiers; this becomes a good time to bake-in path notation.)

 #### Current Implementation of Scoped HTML

-All of *Scoped HTML*, excluding Scope Selectors, is currently implemented in the CHTML at Web-Native, but with the use of mutation observers.
-The implementation is also making do with the `scoped:id` attribute instead of the actual `id` attribute - to respect the current validition of HTML documents.
-Interestingly, a native implementation of scoped IDs can come at no risk to pre-CHTML websites as their lack of *roots* can forever keep their IDs scoped to the document root.
-Or possibly, a meta tag, or document-wide attribute can be required for Scoped HTML-based documents.
+All of *Scoped HTML*, excluding Scope Selectors, is currently implemented in the CHTML at Web-Native.
+This implementation makes use of mutation observers.
+It is also making do with the `scoped:id` attribute instead of the actual `id` attribute - to respect the current validition of HTML documents.

+On the feasibility of a native implementation of scoped IDs, we find that this can come no risk to pre-CHTML websites as their lack of *roots* can forever keep their IDs scoped to the document root.

 [Read the full Scoped HTML docs](https://docs.web-native.dev/chtml/scoped-html)

 ### Scoped CSS

 CHTML *reproposes* the ability to scope a stylesheet as a language feature and not just a Shadow DOM feature.
 With component-oriented HTML in mind, we now have a better use-case for Scoped CSS.

 With support for Scope Selectors, Scoped CSS could look like this:

 ```html
 <div>